-I’m a second-year PhD student in economics at the London School of Economics and Political Science.
+I’m a third-year PhD student in economics at the London School of Economics and Political Science.
 I’ve previously worked as a predoctoral research fellow in economics at the Global Priorities Institute in Oxford.
+My main research interests are fertility choices and the continuing decline in birth rates.

 Luzia